Internal Audit Applicability as Per 2013 Companies Act

 Conclusion

-- An internal audit carefully examines and confirms internal problems pertaining to the accounting, financial, and other operations of a business.
+- An internal audit carefully examines and confirms internal problems with a business’s accounting, financial, and other operations.

-- An organization’s many activities and services are evaluated for effectiveness and efficiency through internal audits.
+- Internal audits evaluate an organization’s many activities and services for effectiveness and efficiency.

-- An entity has the authority to assign a qualified individual or team of competent employees to function as internal auditors.
+- An entity can assign a qualified individual or team of competent employees to function as internal auditors.

-- The applicability of internal audits in a corporation must meet certain standards.
-Different laws and rules apply to corporations that are listed and those that are not.
+- Internal audits must be applicable to a corporation and meet specific standards.
+Different laws and rules apply to listed corporations and those that are not.

 - Internal audits are also required of some public and private companies.